nus-sys/cs5223-labs/labs/lab2-primarybackup/README.md

   acknowledging the view in which it is the primary.
 This is expected.
 We will fix these flaws in the design in future labs.
-* You'll want to add field(s) to `ViewServer` in order to keep track of which servers have pinged since the second-most-recent `PingCheckTimer`; you'll need to differentiate between servers which have pinged since the most recent `PingCheckTimer` and servers which have not.
+* You'll want to add field(s) to `ViewServer` in order to keep track of which servers have pinged since recent `PingCheckTimer`s; you'll need to differentiate between servers which have pinged since the most recent `PingCheckTimer` and servers which have not.
 * Add field(s) to `ViewServer` to keep track of the current view.